pennatil/Analysis-Notes/README.md

 ========
 This is only recommended to people with experience with LaTex, since the files might still contain bugs and errors that have to be ironed out.
 I will not answer emails asking for help if the files do not build!
 If you are not sure, just use the PDFs inside the .zip archive (Take a look at [Getting the material](#Getting the material)).
 If you are installing LaTex from scratch, make sure you install the full release with all the packages!

+1. Linux users, make sure you <code>sudo apt-get update</code> and <code>sudo apt-get upgrade</code> before you start
-1. First of all, make sure you have the following programs installed:
+1. Make sure you have the following programs installed:
 	* Latex
 		* Mac OS: [MacteX](http://tug.org/mactex/)
 		* Windows: [TexLive](https://www.tug.org/texlive/acquire-netinstall.html)